Please click here to learn about our coronavirus response and prioritizing your health.

 Opioids

 When discussing substance use disorders (SUDs) in America, opioids must be part of that discussion.
-The reason being is they negatively affect the lives of so many people.
+The reason is due to its negative effects on the lives of so many people.
 According to one study from the National Institutes of Health (NIH), some 3 million Americans have an opioid use disorder (OUD).
 A separate study from the same organization revealed that nearly 70,000 Americans die from overdosing on opioids each year.
 Opioids, both prescription and street-level variants, namely heroin, can trigger an intense euphoric high because of how they interact with receptors in the brain.
 In short, opioids attach to receptors in the brain, and that attachment triggers a release of endorphins and dopamine, both of which are “feel good” chemicals.
 For many people, this rush of feel-good chemicals gives way to feelings of calmness and relaxation so intense that they begin to behave differently.
 Sometimes, that includes expressing feelings they would ordinarily suppress.

 Stimulants